Training with Hungerford Hares

 We organise a range of sessions, including on-road and off-road running, intervals, hills and 'tempo' runs.
 For these we generally run out between 4 and 7 miles, in the summer this is mostly cross-country and in the winter on quiet country roads.
 Everyone runs at different paces and we re-group regularly to make sure no one is left behind!

-Our interval sessions involve repetitions of shorter distances, either around the roads or around the rugby pitches; our hills involve local gradients in the town.
+Our interval sessions involve repetitions of shorter distances, either around the roads or around the rugby pitches; our hills involve local gradients in the town or on our wonderful nearby Hungerford Common.
 All of these help to develop strength, stamina and general fitness.

-Sessions are run by our Run Leaders, who plan the activities derived from our Winter and Summers schedules.
+Sessions are run by our Run Leaders, who plan the activities derived from our Winter and Summer Programmes.

 They are particularly keen to ensure that sessions are inclusive, and try to adapt activities to suit each group